OPAE/intel-fpga-bbb/samples/tutorial/01_hello_world/README.md

 - The AFU ID in the software must match the AFU ID in the hardware's DFH.

-- Both the MMIO region and the FPGA-accessible shared memory are mapped explicitly.
+- The FPGA-accessible shared memory is mapped explicitly.

 - Memory addresses passed to the FIU's CCI request wires are in a physical I/O address space.
 Since all CCI requests refer to entire 512